-- 21. Section 154 of the Duties Act provides that a reassessment to remove the concession in its entirety will be triggered in the following circumstances: - (a) the transfer duty on a dutiable transaction that is the transfer or agreement for the transfer of residential land or vacant land has been assessed on the basis of a concession for a home, first home or land on which a first home is to be constructed and - (b) other than because of an intervening event 16- - (i) the transferee disposes of the land by transferring, leasing or otherwise granting exclusive possession of, part or all of the land to another person, before the occupation date or - (ii) the transferee fails to take up occupation within one year after the transfer of the residential land, or within two years after the transfer date of the vacant land on which a residence is to be constructed, as the case may be. - 22.
-For the purposes of s.154 of the Duties Act, the following circumstances are deemed not to constitute a disposal of the land: - (a) There is a transfer or agreement for the transfer of residential land and the residential land is leased to the vendor or an existing tenant prior to the occupation by the transferee.
-There is also a requirement for the vendor or tenant to vacate the residential land within a certain timeframe, being: - (i) where the occupier is the vendor-the earlier of: - (A) as soon as reasonably practicable or - (B) within six months after the transfer date. - (ii) where the occupier is an existing tenant-the earlier of: - (A) on the termination of the current term of the lease or - (B) within six months after the transfer date.
-17 - (b) The transferee transfers part of the land to the transferee's spouse and the transfer is exempt from transfer duty under s.151 of the Duties Act.18
+- 20. Section 154 of the Duties Act provides that a reassessment to remove the concession in its entirety will be triggered in the following circumstances: - (a) the transfer duty on a relevant transaction has been assessed on the basis of a concession for a first home or land on which a first home is to be constructed and - (b) other than because of an intervening event- - (i) the transferee, lessee or vested person, before the occupation date, disposes of the land by- - (A) in the case of a first home or vacant land lease-the lessee surrendering the lease or - (B) transferring, leasing or otherwise granting exclusive possession of, part or all of the land to another person or - (ii) the transferee, lessee or vested person fails to take up occupation within one year after the transfer of the residential land, or within two years after the transfer date of the vacant land on which a residence is to be constructed, as the case may be. - 21.
+For the purposes of s.154 of the Duties Act, the following circumstances are deemed not to constitute a disposal of the land: - (a) there is a relevant transaction and the residential land is leased to the vendor or an existing tenant prior to the occupation by the transferee.
+There is also a requirement for the vendor or tenant to vacate the residential land within a certain timeframe, being: - (i) where the occupier is the vendor-the earlier of: - (A) as soon as reasonably practicable or - (B) within six months after the transfer date. - (ii) where the occupier is an existing tenant-the earlier of: - (A) on the termination of the current term of the lease or - (B) within six months after the transfer date. - (b) the transferee, lessee or vested person transfers part of the land to the transferee's, lessee's or vested person's spouse and the transfer is exempt from transfer duty under s.151 of the Duties Act. - (c) the transferee or vested person, in respect of an accommodation unit in a retirement village, enters into a retirement village leasing arrangement for that unit.